pablojimenezmateo/kindle-wallpaper/README.md

 Author: Pablo Jiménez Mateo

+Addition by luedi0:
+Bugfix: All day events trunkated to one
+Addition of docker container for (server) wallpaper generation.

 ![ScreenShot](https://raw.github.com/gef3233/kindle-wallpaper/master/with_kindle.JPG)

 Do you use a Kindle and hope that the wallpapers could be more useful?
 Well, that has just changed,